mjarkk/forum/README.md

 ```
 - Or in case of an apache server move the .htaccess to the root of your webserver
 - Make a softlink from `build` to you'r webserver or just copy the folder after the build has completed

+## Tests
+NOTE: I'm still learning to write good tests that are effective and don't need a lot / noting of preparation
+For now you still need to do some preparation and I haven't written a lot of them
+Follow the steps under here to run the steps
+- [x] Install [ava](https://github.com/avajs/ava#usage) as a global npm package
+- [x] `yarn dev` and don't stop it until the tests are dun
+- [x] The DB data from the setup is not removed (Welkom post, created users, ...)
+- [x] Make sure have `build/api/.env` file with the credentials of the SQLdatabase
+- `yarn test`
+- Follow the hint that output of `yarn test` shows if it doesn't show the hint the `.env` file is wrong
+- Go back to the terminal where the test was running and wait until it's dune

 ## To Do
 - user